Pakistan fruit cargo opens corridor to Russia via Iran

-According to IRNA, the consignment of 350 tons of tangerines arrived in the southeastern Iranian city of Zahedan by train from Pakistan's Quetta and was already on its way to the port city of Octave in Kazakhstan.
-It would be then loaded on ships for transportation to Russia.
+IRNA reported that the consignment that comprised 350 tons of tangerines had arrived in the country’s southeastern city of Zahedan by train from Pakistan’s Quetta and was already on its way to the port city of Octave in Kazakhstan.
+It would be then loaded on ships to be transited to Russia.

 In April, the first transit consignment from Quetta was sent to Octave through the same route.
-It comprised potatoes, mango, tangerine and rice.
+It comprised potatoes, mango, tangerine and rice, Press TV wrote.

-The media quoted the Director General for Iran's Southeast Railway Department Majid Arjoni as saying that the country expected to transit up to one million tons of goods through Zahedan-Quetta railway each year.
-The railway extends for 650 kilometers and it takes almost 33 hours for trains to travel between the two cities.
+Majid Arjoni, the director general for Iran’s Southeast Railway Department, was quoted by media as saying that the country expected to transit as much as one million tons of goods through Zahedan-Quetta railway every year.
+The railway is 650 kilometers long and it takes almost 33 hours for trains to travel between the two cities.

-Railway standards between Iran and Pakistan are different in terms of track width and transit consignments will have to be taken through a 'Transship Operation' when they reach the border point between the two countries.
+The railway standards between Iran and Pakistan are different in terms of track width and transit consignments will have to be taken through a “Tranship Operation” when they reach the border point between the two countries.

 Iran hopes to use the same rail link to Kazakhstan for transit of goods from its southeastern port of Chabahar to Central Asia and Europe in what would eventually become a major East-West corridor.